-Professor Jorge Alberto Cortés, Professor of Infectious Diseases and Internal Medicine, Internal Medicine Department, Universidad Nacional de Colombia, Bogotá, Colombia. email: Link
+Professor Jorge Alberto Cortés, Professor of Infectious Diseases and Internal Medicine, Internal Medicine Department, Universidad Nacional de Colombia, Bogotá, Colombia. email: On request

-Carlos Arturo Alvarez-Moreno, Director, Clínica Universitaria Colombia, Clínicas Colsanitas. email: Link
+Carlos Arturo Alvarez-Moreno, Director, Clínica Universitaria Colombia, Clínicas Colsanitas, Bogotá, Colombia. email: On request

 How you have helped GAFFI so far?
 We have helped GAFFI to build the burden of fungal diseases in Colombia.
 We identified academic and official data on several fungal infections that might be opportunistic or even endemic in the country.
 This data has now been published Colombia 2018.
 NOTE: As preparation of the Global Fungal Infection Forum 4 on health systems and fungal diseases held in September 2019, the burdens of serious fungal infections were estimated for all Latin American countries English Spanish